tibs/what/readme.rst

   -edit           Edit the events file, using the editor named in the
                   EDITOR environment variable, or 'vim' by default.
                   This can be useful if the file is somewhere unobvious.

+  -nopage         Don't page the output of the list of events (only the "default"
+                  output of events is paged, and then only if necessary) -nobold         Don't try to enbolden the current date.
+Useful if piping to a file.

   -atwords        report on which @<words> are used in the events file.
   -at_words       synonym for -atwords